rackerlabs/technical-blog/_posts/2013-07-23-automate-with-ansible.markdown

 categories:
   - Ansible
 ---
-This is a guest post written by Michael DeHaan, CTO at [AnsibleWorks][1], a Rackspace Cloud Tools partner.
+This is a guest post written by Michael DeHaan, CTO at [AnsibleWorks][1].
 AnsibleWorks provides IT orchestration solutions that simplify the way IT manages systems, applications, and infrastructure.

 ----